qkzk/fm/development.md

       - udisksctl is annoying to use, isn't made for scripting and requires password
 - [ ] store 4 windows in display to modify instead of recreating
 - [ ] BUG: open 2 tabs, move to right, navigate in right, go left tab, shell opens in right tab path
+- [x] FIX: click on menu is off by 2

 ### Other ideas